-The milk boxes where seniors sat circles in deep conversation were gone.
+The milk boxes where seniors once sat in circles in deep conversation were gone.
 The cries of newborn babies were gone.
-Brighton Beach became a "ghost town" while behind locked doors and gated windows.
-Senior citizens lived in fear and orphaned by their children and grandchildren.
+Brighton Beach was becoming a "ghost town".
+Behind locked doors and gated windows were Senior citizens, living in fear, many had be orphaned by their children and grandchildren.

 After about the twelfth mugging on her block, a young mother, a rare breed among so many elderly, decided to fight back.
 She put out flyers inviting her neighbors to join her and discuss ways to win their community back.
 At the first lobby meeting 60 residents fearfully showed up.
 They were told to go back and get five neighbors each and meet again in two days.
 At that meeting hundreds showed up.
 Spilling out into Brighton 12th Street.

-The young mother, Pat Singer, then told them that together they could make a change in their quality of life. "the only place left for us is the ocean," she let them know, "and it's the wrong time of year to take a swim."
-The following Saturday she led these hundreds, which the DAILY NEWS© reported to be over 500, in a demonstration at the intersection Brighton Beach Avenue and Coney Island Avenue.
-It was a passionate demonstration, with most of the participants being elderly, and many physically imparted.
+The young mother, Pat Singer, then told them that together they could make a change in their quality of life. "the only place left for us is the ocean”, she let them know, "and it's the wrong time of year to take a swim”.
+The following Saturday she led hundreds of residents (which the New York Daily News reported to be over 500), in a demonstration at the intersection Brighton Beach Avenue and Coney Island Avenue.
+It was a passionate demonstration, with most of the participants being elderly, and many physically impaired.
 The intersection used the "Barns Dance" traffic system, which meant that at one point traffic, was stripped in all directions to make the crossing easier.
 With the traffic stopped, the demonstrators proceeded with wheelchairs, walkers, canes and their own feet.
 They held the intersection for four hours, a secondary rally was held at P.S.
 225 with 1,000 residents (according to the New York Daily News) with former Mayor Abe Beame and Chuck Schumer in attendance.
 The point was made that more police were needed to protect this "forgotten generation".